 Name of s Name of shareholder Reason

 with an interest equation for the appointment al to or greater than t a place on the board f hat of other sharehold tors has been met have eted: ers whose request

 Yes □ No ⊠

 Name of s shareholder Explan ation

-Name of the director Brief description
+s or board committee Brief desc

-TOBÍAS MARTINEZ GIMENO CEO who has been delegated all the powers or representation and management and power to sell assets that can be delegated by law of pursuant to the Company's Articles of Association.
+TINEZ GIMENO CEO who has been delegated all the powers of representation and management and power to sell assets that can be delegated by law of pursuant to the Company's Articles of

+Association. npany's Articles C

 who hold positions a xecutives in compan

 Name of director

 Name of director No information.

 Rei marks

 Ren marks